ramyatata/Portazon/README.md

 And there you have it!
 If you make a 'GET' request passing a key value of 'q=value', you should get results back: http://127.0.0.1:3000/search/?q=games

+### Stripe Keys

+For Payments to work, you will have to sign up on Stripe.com and enter your Test Secret Key and Test Publishable Key inside config/stripe/keys.js file.

 ### Querying the ES Endpoints:

 Search Query && Categories: /search?q=[QUERY]&category=[SELECTEDCATEGORY]